Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-predicate-removal.md

 ## Found and not fixed

 **`RemoveAll` builds a list it only measures.** It is `GetAndRemoveAll(predicate).Count` — a `List<T>` grown to k and then copied into an array, to take a length.
 That is roughly 12 of the 108 bytes per element removed.
-A private counting loop would remove it without changing any behaviour.
+A private counting loop would remove it without changing any behavior.

 **`RemoveAll`, `GetAndRemoveAll` and `RemoveRange(IEnumerable<T>)` ignore the constructor flag entirely.** They raise one event per element removed whatever the collection was told.
-Fixed the same day; `2026-08-31-honouring-the-flag.md` carries the correction and the measurements.
+Fixed the same day; `2026-08-31-honoring-the-flag.md` carries the correction and the measurements.

 What that means depends on what the flag is for, and I had it backwards.
 I read `RaiseCollectionChangedEventsForIndividualElements` as a performance switch — false meaning "batch for speed", true meaning "stay compatible".
 It is not.
 It exists so that a collection can be bound to a consumer that cannot process a `NotifyCollectionChangedEventArgs` carrying more than one item at all; WPF's `ListCollectionView` is the canonical one, and it throws rather than degrading.
 So `true` is a **prohibition** on multi-item events, and `false` is a **permission** to emit them.